 The perlite I used is linked below:

-The last thing you will need is a watering bottle that has some sort of squirt nozzle, this could easily be in the form of a old water bottle with a hole punched in the lid, or if you really want to get fancy with it you can invest in one like the one i used!
-I will say this bottle has been worth every penny its better to get water to the roots than a spray bottle, and is great for watering succulents.
+The last thing you will need is a watering bottle that has some sort of squirt nozzle.
+This could easily be in the form of a old water bottle with a hole punched in the lid.
+If you really want to get fancy with it you can invest in one like the one I used!
+I will say this bottle has been worth every penny.
+It works better to get water to the roots than a spray bottle, and is great for watering succulents.
 Check out the link below if you’re interesting in buying the “fancy” bottle 🙂

 Step 2: Mix Soil and Perlite

 Mix perlite and soil to make a special seed starting soil.
 It is important to have fast drying, porous soil for cacti and succulents to prevent from root rot!
-Adding extra perlite to cactus soil is the easiest way to make a great succulent soil mix without having to buy and mix each individual ingredient.
-Typically i will mix 2 parts soil to 1 part perlite for typical succulents and house plant applications.
-But for bonsai projects, cacti, and seed starting (cacti or succulent seed starting) I like to do a mix that is equal parts.
+Adding extra perlite to cactus soil is the easiest way to make a great succulent soil.
+This way you can avoid having to buy and mix each individual ingredient.
+Typically I will mix 2 parts soil to 1 part perlite for typical succulents and house plant applications.
+For bonsai projects, cacti, and cacti or succulent seed starting, I like to do a mix that is equal parts.
 This makes the soil much more porous and fast drying which is perfect for this application!

 This step is fairly straightforward, you need to sprinkle the seeds on top on the soil and then water them.
 The trick is to get an even coat of moisture without soaking it to the point of having soggy soil.